Q: Best Laptop for CSCE Major?

 - Warranty.
 A 3 year warranty is pretty smart to have.
 Unless you can be sure you’re perfectly careful, it can save a lot of grief later.
 Remember, even if you’re careful, the person sitting next to you may not be.

 - Operating System.
-Most of our students have Windows 10, Apple OS X, and Ubuntu/Mint/Arch are, in that order, the most common in our major and ALL are good for getting work done.
+Most of our students have Windows 10 and Apple OS X systems, but a significant minority run a variant of Linux (Ubuntu/Mint/Arch/Red Hat, etc.) in our major and ALL are good for getting work done.
 What you can’t do with a particular OS, you can always accomplish by adding software (or a virtual machine), by making your system dual-boot, or by using one of the student lab PCs CSCE provides for you.